Multiplicative non-Gaussian model error estimation in data assimilation: Numerical Experiments

 A range of forecast metrics were considered to quantify forecast properties including reliability, resolution, accuracy and consistency.
-Reliability and resolution were quantified using the Continuous Ranked Probability Score (CRPS) and (negative) Logarithmic Score (LS) given in equations \ref{eq:4j} to \ref{eq:4l}:
+Reliability and resolution were quantified using the Continuous Ranked Probability Score (CRPS) and the (negative) Logarithmic Score (LS) given in (\ref{eq:4j})-(\ref{eq:4l}):

 \begin{linenomath}